SteveBarnett/human-centred/_posts/2023-08-23-duck-tales-episode1-keyboard.md

 <details>
 	<summary>What do the Web Content Accessibility Guidelines say about keyboard accessibility?</summary>
 <div markdown="1">
 <p>Lots!
-Some under Perceivable, more under Operable.
-[Filter the Quick Reference by the keyboard tag](https://www.w3.org/WAI/WCAG21/quickref/?currentsidebar=%23col_customize&showtechniques=123%2C242&tags=keyboard&technologies=smil%2Cpdf%2Cflash%2Csl#keyboard-accessible) to see them all.</p>
+Some under Perceivable, more under Operable. <a href="https://www.w3.org/WAI/WCAG22/quickref/?currentsidebar=%23col_customize&showtechniques=123%2C242&tags=keyboard&technologies=smil%2Cpdf">Filter the Quick Reference by the keyboard tag</a> to see them all.</p>
 </div>
 </details>